The Ceremony for Wishing Bodhichitta, Together with Advice

 If we skip this step of working ourselves up to bodhichitta through a process and in the very beginning just instantly go, “May I achieve enlightenment for all sentient beings,” if we do like that, then there’s a danger.
 The danger is that we won’t feel very much of a positive emotion behind the bodhichitta and it’s not going to have the strong support of love and compassion which need to accompany bodhichitta.

-In other words, “May I achieve enlightenment to help all beings,” we just sort of say that in a very casual type of way, but we don’t really feel.
+In other words, “May I achieve enlightenment to help all beings,” we just sort of say that in a very casual type of way, but we don’t really feel it.
 We’re not really reminding ourselves of the suffering that others have and how terrible that is and how we really would like to do something about it and, “This is what I’m going to try to do to help them.”
 So there’s an emotion behind, a feeling behind the bodhichitta.

 This is very important, because it’s very easy to just skip over that, and then bodhichitta is just words, it’s not really a felt emotion.
 And by reminding ourselves of the benefits of bodhichitta, this gives us even more incentive to really work on it in a proper way.